Mind-Body Exercises: Yoga & Mindfulness with Parkinson's

 Benefits of relaxation techniques

-Relaxation techniques are a variety of methods used to reduce stress and relieve muscle tension in the body.
-Relaxation techniques can provide numerous benefits, including:
+Relaxation methods are used to reduce stress and relieve muscle tension in the body.
+These methods can provide many benefits, including:2

 - Improving the immune system